 Certainly the disease would retreat from such a resilient and graceful character.

 A triumphant ending it was, as the inspiration she gave to many will endure, but certainly not what we were certain it was going to be.

 Shifty, sketchy and unpredictable, uncertainty tries to be.

 But really, it’s just a cloak for hope.

 And that is no small feat.

-Jessica Sieff is a reporter for Leader Publications.
+Jessica Sieff reports for Leader Publications.
 Reach her at firstname.lastname@example.org.